egamboa/themachine/README.md

 ## Technology
 * Meteor JS Framework
 * Mongo DB
-* Boostrap
+* Bootstrap

 ### How did I use those bad boys?

-This is done with a SPA base and functional-reactive programing, if you play around you will see the power of reactivity, once an event is trigger the layout changes and the model itself is refresh without reloading the page.
+This is done with a SPA base and functional-reactive programing, if you play around you will see the power of reactivity, once an event is trigger the layout changes and the model gets refresh without reloading the page.

 ## Installing the repo?
 1. download the git repository